phpdev-uk/configuration-management-ansible/workshop/notes.md

 install a firewall and configure it to allow all outgoing traffic and block all incoming traffic (except SSH).

-First of all, let's clone the Git repository which includes all of the workshop
+First of all, clone the Git repository which includes all of the workshop
 exercises:

 ```